On ghosts in the machine, humans for rent, and what a trained network cannot want

 Creativity is not generation.
 Generation is cheap.
 It has always been cheap.
 The human mind generates constantly — associations, images, sentences, melodies, hypotheses — most of it noise.
 The raw generative capacity of the brain is not what makes an artist an artist.
 What makes an artist is selection: the capacity to recognize, among the noise, the signal.
 To feel — in the body, in the nervous system, in the accumulated experience of a lifetime — that this matters and that does not.
 That this sentence is true and that one is merely plausible.
 That this image carries weight and that one is decoration.

 Generation scales.
 Selection does not.
 This is the structural fact that the AI industry obscures and that every artist working with generative tools discovers immediately.
 The machine produces a thousand images in the time it takes to paint one.
-The problem is not production.
-The problem is that nine hundred and ninety-nine of them are nothing — technically proficient, aesthetically coherent, and completely empty.
+Nine hundred and ninety-nine of them are nothing — technically proficient, aesthetically coherent, and completely empty.
 The one that is not empty is the one the artist chose.
-And the choosing is the work.
+The choosing is the work.

 The RLHF pipeline makes this explicit at industrial scale.
 The model generates.
 The human ranks.
 The ranking trains the next generation of the model.
-Without the human ranking, the model produces what Gray and Suri's "ghost work" produces: output that is technically functional and humanly worthless.
-The alignment is not a technical step.
-It is the injection of human judgment into a system that cannot produce judgment on its own.
+Without the human ranking, the model produces output that is technically functional and humanly worthless.
+The alignment step is the injection of human judgment into a system that cannot produce judgment on its own.

 IV.
 The Unpainted Ones